blockchyp/blockchyp-go/README.md

 We highly recommend developers use this API whenever a charge, preauth, or refund transaction times out.
 If you don't receive a definitive response from BlockChyp, you can't be certain about whether or not the transaction went through.

-A best practice in this situation is to send a time out reversal request.
+The best practice in this situation is to send a time out reversal request.
 Time out reversals check for a transaction and void it if it exists.

 The only caveat is that developers must use the `transactionRef` property (`txRef` for the CLI) when executing charge, preauth, and refund transactions.

 The reason for this requirement is that if a system never receives a definitive response for a transaction, the system would never have received the BlockChyp generated Transaction ID.
-We have to fallback to transaction ref to identify a transaction.
+We have to fallback to Transaction Ref to identify a transaction.